lareadeola/SWEET/README.md

-# SWEET
+# SWEETS
 This is a web application that checks if a User's Tweets has suicidal tendencies.
+You can test the application here: [SWEETS](https://sweets.laresamdeola.repl.co/)